Bart2115/Premier_League/README.md

 This is project for first semester at GUT.
 It is simple website about English Premier League using js and local/session storage.
+Site is responsive on mobile.